Today's prompt: Ease

-Those 7 words jumped out as I was reading.
+Those 7 words jumped out to me.
 I've always read John 15 in the King James translation: " If ye abide in me, and my words abide in you".
-For some reason this sounded hard, at all times I had to remain conscious of being in Him.
-A needling dread in the back of my mind, a constant push-did I remain in Him at all times today?
+For some reason this sounded hard.
+At all times I had to remain conscious of being in Him.
+This command came with a needling dread in the back of my mind, a constant push-did I remain in Him at all times today?
 Have I kept His commands?
 What if I missed one?
+I felt the need to work hard to make sure I was abiding in him so I wouldn't be cut off and cast into the fire and burned!
+No ease or comfort there!

-Some days, the stress of this abiding would get to me and I would just give up.
-The promise of bearing fruit for Him, or asking what I will and expecting it to be done was never going to be within my grasp.
-It seemed impossible.
+The stress of this abiding would get to me.
+I would just give up for a while then try again.
+It didn't seem like the promise of bearing fruit for Him or asking what I will and expecting it to be done was ever going to be within my grasp.

 Then I read these verses in the Message translation: